Court reporter: Work

 A Certified Realtime Reporter (CRR) and a Certified Broadcast Captioner (CBC) offer the ability to show live transcription of the spoken record by captioning what is said to display it on a screen in real time, and as the latter is a stenographic court reporter, they can provide instant read back of testimony unlike a recording.
-Digital recordings often operated by court clerks or AAERT members are able to provide for instant play back or review of portions of the recording with the appropriate reporting software.
+Digital recordings often operated by court clerks or AAERT members are able to provide for instant playback or review of portions of the recording with the appropriate reporting software.

 Many stenographic court reporters work as freelance reporters or independent contractors in depositions and other situations that require an official legal transcript, such as arbitration hearings or other formal proceedings.
 CART providers (Communication Access Realtime Translation) also often provide realtime services for public events, religious services, webcasts, and educational services.
 Stenographic court reporting most often allows for a quality transcript produced on an hourly, daily, expedited, or standard turnaround.

 Stenographic court reporters working as broadcast captioners often contract with or by television producers and stations to provide realtime closed captioning of live programs.